-- The following are classed as very serious incidents:
+The following are classed as very serious incidents:

-- Absconding

-- Bullying

-- Cheating
+- Bullying - Cheating

 - Defiance

 - Persistent lies

 - Continues disruption in class

 - Physical violence

 - Racism

 - Stealing

-- Swearing

-Extremely poor behaviour must be reported to the Deputy Headteachers or Head of School immediately.
+Extremely poor behaviour must be reported to the Assistant Headteacher or Head of School immediately.
 A letter will be sent home or a phone call made to the parents.
 For instances of serious unacceptable behavior, a child may spend a period of time with the Learning Mentor where he/she will be able to continue with their studies.
 For continual unacceptable behaviour or in case of serious verbal or physical violence, the child may be excluded from school.
-This could take the form of a fixed-term exclusion, or on rare occasions, may take the form of a permanent exclusion (see 'fixed-term and permanent exclusions' below).
+This could take the form of a suspension, or on rare occasions, may take the form of a permanent exclusion (see 'suspensions and permanent exclusions' below).

-Behavioural expectations during breaktimes and lunctimes
+Behavioural expectations during breaktimes and lunchtimes

-- The 'Good to be Green' system is also in place during both breaktime and lunchtime. - Behaviour expectations are the same in the dining hall and on the playground as they are in the classroom. - We expect the same school expectations and standards of behaviour at breaktimes and lunchtimes to apply as during the rest of the school day. - We expect children to respond to the authority of lunchtime supervisors and treat them with the same respect as other adults in the school. - Play leaders will be present to organise play zones to lead and model effective play. - Members of SLT are visible during lunch time. - The breaktime/lunchtime member of staff will inform the class teacher of any yellow cards.
-Red cards are reported to the SLT member of staff that is on duty.
+- The 'Good to be Green' system is also in place during both breaktime and lunchtime. - Behaviour expectations are the same in the dining hall and on the playground as they are in the classroom. - We expect the same school expectations and standards of behaviour at breaktimes and lunchtimes to apply as during the rest of the school day. - We expect children to respond to the authority of lunchtime supervisors and treat them with the same respect as other adults in the school.